josephlewisjgl/Human-VAD-VSA/README.md

 008_YOLOPoseMocodadLatency.ipynb:
 * Runs the pose estimation model described in mocodad paper to estimate latency for results comparison

-To reproduce the ShanghaiTech results of the report, the notebooks STC-01 and STC-02 should be run:
+To reproduce the ShanghaiTech results of the report, the notebooks STC-01 and STC-02 should be run, either from the extracted video frames as images stored one directory up from this root (`VSA-VAD`) for STC-01.ipynb or directly from poses for STC-02.ipynb:

 STC-01.ipynb:
 * Runs pose estimation on the STC dataset